 What a fun lesson we had!
-Thanks parents for coming.
+Thank you, parents, for coming.
 The kids love it when you are here!
 Next week only students and homework comes.

 Here are a few classroom reminders…

 1. Be on time: If a student is consistently late, they will miss important exercises that will affect their musical training.
-(The key word is consistent, we are all human with stuff that happens, so just try your very best.)
+(The key word is consistent.
+We are all human, so just try your very best.)

 Also, payment is due, so please check your email for your invoice.

 Homework: pp. 2–3 Students color the solfege hand signs.